vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * Successful, if the acceptable "typ" or "cty" lists are empty.
 * Fail with `reason: unknown header`, if the "typ" or "cty" value of the incoming JWT is not present in the accepted list.
 * Fail with `reason: typ/cty header cannot be empty`, if the "typ" or "cty" value of the incoming JWT is empty, and a list is provided.

-**Claims**: You can select a policy that allows you to validate a claim.
-If a JWT Header claim policy is defined, the validation of the claim works as follows:

-* Successful: The policy will be invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
-* Fail: The failure path from the JWT Verify filter is executed.

 ### Advanced